Jane Pickens: Personal

 On June 6, 1928, at the age of 20, Pickens married Russell A. Clark (or Clarke).
 The marriage ended in divorce.

 She became a noted figure at balls and other society events in New York City, Long Island and Newport.
 After her career peaked she was married twice to prominent businessmen.
 First was William C. Langley, a Wall Street broker.
 After he died, she married Walter Hoving, who had owned Tiffany & Company and Bonwit Teller.

 In 1972 she ran as the Republican-Conservative challenger to United States Representative Edward I. Koch in the Silk Stocking district on the East Side of Manhattan.

 Pickens also painted.
 Flowers were her favorite subject, roses in particular.
 She exhibited in galleries and sold dozens of paintings for charity.

 She was 84 years old when she died of heart failure in Newport, Rhode Island, on February 21, 1992.
 She also had a home on Park Avenue in Manhattan.
 She was survived by her daughter, Marcella Clark McCormack of Newport and Manhattan, and a sister, Patti Shreve of Bethlehem, Pennsylvania.

-The Jane Pickens Theater, a one-screen arthouse cinema that is one of two remaining movie theaters in Newport, was renamed after her in 1974.
+The Jane Pickens Theater, a one-screen arthouse cinema that is the only remaining movie theater in Newport, was renamed after her in 1974.
 Pickens and her sister Patti performed at the dedication ceremony.